vasyl1312/first_pet/README.md

 23. Compare changes from update2 branch to main
 24. When the user registers his account by google auth - generate a random password
 25. Add sharing button for all products to social media
+26. Add copy link button to each products

 <!-- fix deploy -->